marcopiraccini/sd-swim/README.md

     - Every node of those, send in turn `ping(Mj)` and returns the answer to `Mi`
 - After `T`, Mi check if an `ack` from `mj` has been received, directly or through one of the `k` members.
 If not, marks `Mj` as failed and starts the update using the dissemintaion component.

-[TODO: Complete decription of basic SWIM]
+[TODO: Complete description of basic SWIM]

-# Protocol
-This implementation uses protobuf https://github.com/mafintosh/protocol-buffers The messages are:
-- Join
-- UpdateJoin
-- Ping
-- PingReq
-- Sync
-- Ack
-- Update

-[TODO]